Peter Bridgmont: Career

-Bridgmont starred alongside Baron Richard Attenborough (CBE, 1923– 2014) in the first West End production of Agatha Christie's The Mousetrap opening in 1952 at the Ambassadors Theatre, which went on to become the world's longest running stage production.
-Bridgmont met his wife Barbara Brown (Bridgmont) while they were both former company members at the Theatre Workshop whose long-serving director was Royal Academy of Dramatic Arts graduate Joan Littlewood (1914–2002) and fellow members included Richard Harris (1930–2002), Nigel Hawthorne (CBE; 1929–2001), George Sewell (1924–2007), David Scase (1919–2003), Victor Spinetti (1929–2012), John Thaw (CBE, 1942–2002), Barbara Windsor (DBE, 1937–2020), Yootha Joyce (1927–1980), Sheila Hancock (CBE,1933–), Dudley Foster (1924–1973), Marjie Lawrence (1932–2010), Stephen Lewis (1926–2015), Ewan MacColl (1915–1989), Murray Melvin (1932–), Frank Norman (1930–1980), John Junkin (1930–2006), Roy Kinnear (1934–1988), Diana Coupland (1928–2006), Shelagh Delaney (1938–2011), Glynn Edwards (1931–2018) and Howard Goorney (1921–2007).
+Bridgmont was a member of the cast, alongside Baron Richard Attenborough (CBE, 1923– 2014) in the first West End production of Agatha Christie's The Mousetrap opening in 1952 at the Ambassadors Theatre, which went on to become the world's longest running stage production.
+Bridgmont met his wife Barbara Brown (Bridgmont) while they were both company members at the Theatre Workshop whose long-serving director was Royal Academy of Dramatic Arts graduate Joan Littlewood (1914–2002) and fellow members included Richard Harris (1930–2002), Nigel Hawthorne (CBE; 1929–2001), George Sewell (1924–2007), David Scase (1919–2003), Victor Spinetti (1929–2012), John Thaw (CBE, 1942–2002), Barbara Windsor (DBE, 1937–2020), Yootha Joyce (1927–1980), Sheila Hancock (CBE,1933–), Dudley Foster (1924–1973), Marjie Lawrence (1932–2010), Stephen Lewis (1926–2015), Ewan MacColl (1915–1989), Murray Melvin (1932–), Frank Norman (1930–1980), John Junkin (1930–2006), Roy Kinnear (1934–1988), Diana Coupland (1928–2006), Shelagh Delaney (1938–2011), Glynn Edwards (1931–2018) and Howard Goorney (1921–2007).
 Many Theatre Workshop productions were transferred to theatres in the West End and some such as Oh, What a Lovely War! and A Taste of Honey, were made into films.
 Peter was introduced to and worked with one of the pioneers of modern dance in Europe, Rudolf von Laban (Hungarian: Rezső Lábán de Váraljas; 1879–1958) through his Laban Movement Analysis, Labanotation (Kinetography) and Laban Movement Study.
-The couple relocated to Vence (Occitan: Vença) in the hills of the Alpes Maritimes department in the French Provence-Alpes-Côte d'Azur region between Nice and Antibes, formed their own Mime Company and collaborated with modernist theatre practitioner, director and scenic designer Edward Gordon Craig (CH OBE 1872–1966), the son of actress Dame Ellen Terry (GBE, 1847–1928).
-After three years of touring they came back to the United Kingdom.
+Peter and Barbara formed their own Mime Company and were in contact with modernist theatre practitioner, director and scenic designer Edward Gordon Craig (CH OBE 1872–1966), the son of actress Dame Ellen Terry (GBE, 1847–1928).

 The Boundary Theatre Group

-Peter and Barbara modelled their new company on the Theatre Workshop of Joan Littlewood in October 1961 The eight actors in the group were Peter Bridgmont, Barbara Rowen (Bridgmont), Margaret Freeman, Paul Piercy, Carol Robby, Gillian Cater, David Scobie and Beryl Swinscoe.
+Peter and Barbara initially modelled their new company on the Theatre Workshop of Joan Littlewood in October 1961 The eight actors in the group were Peter Bridgmont, Barbara Rowen (Bridgmont), Margaret Freeman, Paul Piercy, Carol Robby, Gillian Cater, David Scobie and Beryl Swinscoe.
 For their first production they chose three one act plays: The Flageolet by Maurice Sands, Ruzzante Returns by Angelo Beolco and The Interior by Maurice Maeterlink.
 The performances took place in a converted Spiritualist building which the group converted with 50 salvaged seats from the old Haymarket cinema.
 The Group performed many live improvised shows as well as plays in their own theatre in South London and around England at Festivals and colleges.
 Their repertoire included Antigone by Sophocles.
 Now called The Boundary Theatre Company, Antigone was performed at the London Academy of Music and Dramatic Art LAMDA Theatre in 1966.
 The cast included Barbara Rowen as Antigone, Peter Bridgmont as Creon, Gillian Cater as Ismene and Paul Piercy as Haemon and the Guard, the set designer was Tony Leah.